When considering the expansion of your business, there are three common ways to do so, namely Agency, Distribution or Franchise.

 All three of these structures require careful consideration and we strongly recommend you seek specialist advice.
 Our commercial solicitors will provide you with the expert advice you need to expand your business and will discuss your commercial objectives with you to understand your priorities, advise, both in legal and practical terms, on the merits of appointing of each option and assist with implementing the necessary contractual arrangements to establish the appropriate relationship.

-If you need assistance with the expansion of your business or advice on other options available to you, please contact Jamie Berry, Partner and Head of Business Law.
+If you need assistance with the expansion of your business or advice on other options available to you, please contact David Powell, Partner and Head of Business Law.